AlienKevin/SmartTextarea/README.md

 1. Press <kbd>Ctrl+Z</kbd> to undo
 2. Press <kbd>Ctrl+Y</kbd> to redo

 Default to save 100 versions in undo/redo history. (you can pass in custom values).
 Undo/redos are all in whole words as in many other word processors like Microsoft Word.
-You can also right click nad select "Undo" or "Redo" in the context menu to undo or redo.

 ## Installation